-Twin Cities: The Office of Admissions does not provide pre-medical course advisement.
-Instead, the office relies on the academic advisors at the undergraduate institutions to offer guidance in class selection and to help students prepare.
-If you have questions you feel cannot be answered by your premedical advisor or you do not have one please e-mail us at firstname.lastname@example.org.
+Twin Cities: If you have questions you feel cannot be answered by your premedical advisor or you do not have one please e-mail us at firstname.lastname@example.org.

 If you are a University of Minnesota Twin Cities student or alum you may also contact the Pre-health Student Resources Center at the University of Minnesota, as they offer classes and workshops about the application process.
 If you are not affiliated with the University you can utilize certain classes and workshops for a small fee.

-Duluth: The Duluth campus does not provide pre-med advising.
-However, if you have questions about specific courses and whether they would be acceptable toward prerequisites, you may contact the admissions office at email@example.com or 218-726-8511.
+Duluth: If you have questions about specific courses and whether they would be acceptable toward prerequisites, you may contact the admissions office at email@example.com or 218-726-8511.

 MEDICAL COLLEGE ADMISSION TEST (MCAT)

 The AMCAS application deadline is October 15th for the Regular MD program on the Duluth and Twin Cities campuses; November 15th is the deadline for the MSTP program.
 MCAT scores are valid for three years prior to the application year.

 The Twin Cities campus requires a minimum MCAT score of 499 to receive our supplemental application.